 Required training for Master (Yachts less than 500gt/3000gt) modules:

 This course covers the basic principles of hydrostatics, hull form and static and initial stability.
 It also includes the interpretation of curves of statical stability, ships stability data and calculations involving loading and shifting of weights, dry docking, longitudinal stability and basic calculation.

-This course starts with a basic introduction to civil and criminal law, negligence and duty of care.
-The structure of the UK Maritime Framework introduces maritime legislation, information and accident investigation including on board record keeping and requirements.
-Other subject areas include an introduction to international law, safety management, certification, documentation, safety requirements and sea worthiness.
+This course starts with a basic introduction to civil and criminal law, negligence and duty of care, and follows the structure of the UK Maritime Framework.

-The module will give the candidate knowledge of medical care at sea together with the confidence that will allow them to deal safely with any situation.
-The course contains both theoretical and practical elements.
+The module will give the candidate knowledge of medical care at sea together with the confidence that will allow them to deal safely with any situation, and contains both theoretical and practical elements.

-This course will cover the general principles of operation of an Electronic Chart System and the regulations for the operation and will include time spent on basic software learning the methods of setting up, updating, loading new charts and software.
-Two days will be spent learning the basic operation before moving on to passage planning and performing a series of tasks on the ship simulator to fully understand navigating using Electronic Charts.
+This course will cover the general principles of operation of an Electronic Chart System and the regulations for the operation.
 Mandatory training for watch keeping officers on ECDIS fitted ships from 2017.

-The HELM management level (5 day) course is now required for candidates applying for the Chief Mate (Yachts less than 3000gt) CoC.
-The course provides Masters and Officers with the knowledge, understanding, skills and tools to effectively manage and lead crew aboard.
+The HELM management level (5 day) course provides Masters and Officers with the knowledge, understanding, skills and tools to effectively manage and lead crew aboard.

 At UKSA we run a 3 day Celestial Navigation Refresher course which includes the MCA Approved exam.
 This certification is only valid for one year after the date of issue.